Business Essentials for Freelancers & Small Business Owners

 - How to build a website

 This class is oriented towards full and part-time freelancers, along with those people thinking about offering their artistic or technical skills as a freelancer.

 Presented By William Jones Jr., CPA

-Bill is a Boulder Colorado native and graduated from Metropolitan State College of Denver.
+Bill is the Boulder Office Managing Partner of Anton Collins Mitchell LLP (ACM), and is a Boulder Colorado native and graduated from Metropolitan State College of Denver.
 He has over 25 years of professional accounting experience and specializes in providing comprehensive audit and tax services to nonprofit organizations, individuals and businesses of all sizes.
 Some of Bill's specific areas of expertise include business and management consulting, financial reporting, individual, business, and nonprofit income taxes, and business and accounting software consulting.
 Bill also has six years of private-industry accounting experience, including two years with one of the nation's largest real estate developers, where he was involved with various aspects of accounting and treasury areas.
 Bill has overseen engagements from small, privately owned companies to companies with over $ 1 billion in revenue.

 Professional affiliations include the American Institute of Certified Public Accountants, Colorado Society of Certified Public Accountants, Continuing Professional Education (CPE) Board with Colorado Society of CPAs, and he serves as Treasurer for the Erie Chamber of Commerce.